What does a video game artist do?

 - Adhering to the production schedule

 - Curating and cataloguing of the asset library

 - Designing with the user experience in mind

 Skills required to become a video game artist

 Game artists are skilled in many aspects of game development.
 As their careers progress they may specialize in an area that interests them most and serves their specific talents.

 Games are produced by teams, so communication and interpersonal skills are vital to aid in the smooth running of the game production pipeline.

-Employers may look for the following skills in Game Artists:
+Video game studios may look for the following skills in game artists: